- Page Content

 How Much Does an Animal Cop Earn in Georgia?

-As per the wage estimates reported by BLS, the annual mean pay of Animal Control Workers working in Georgia was $33,100 in May 2019.
+As per the wage estimates reported by BLS, the annual mean pay of Animal Control Workers working in Georgia was $35,030 in May 2022.
+Below are the five highest paying states for this occupation in 2022.